bhumijgupta/Github-vanced/README.md

 5. Navigate inside the clone repo and select OK
 6. **Voila** The extension is loaded!

-## Can I Contribute
+## Can I Contribute?

-I would be thrilled to see a Pull Request from someone.<br>
+I would be thrilled to see a Pull Request from someone.:raised_hands:<br>
 Also open for **issues** and **feature requests**<br>

 ### Steps to contribute